3 Year old Parsnip needs a special loving home.

 This gentle, gentle soul really has been to hell and back and really deserves a genuine family willing to give him a stable and safe environment for the remainder of his days.

-Every single one of these dogs we've rehomed so far has done their family proud.
-They are all turning into once in a lifetime dogs.
+Every single one of these dogs we’ve rehomed so far has done their family proud.
+They are all turning into once in a life dogs.